-Gross profit as a percentage of net sales decreased in the second quarter and first six months of 2004 compared to the same periods of 2003 due to the Lumber Market, which was substantially higher than the prior year.
+Gross profit as a percentage of net sales decreased in the third quarter and first nine months of 2004 compared to the same periods of 2003 due to the Lumber Market, which was substantially higher than the prior year.
 Generally, a higher Lumber Market results in a decrease in our gross margin (see "Impact of the Lumber Market on our Operating Results") because we attempt to price certain products to earn a fixed profit per unit.
-Therefore, in a period of higher lumber prices, our gross margin will decline.
+Therefore, in a period of higher lumber prices, as we have experienced in 2004, our gross margin will decline.
 As a result of this factor, we believe a more meaningful analysis of our profitability is a comparison of the change in gross profit dollars compared to our change in units shipped.
-Our gross profit dollars increased by almost 18% in the second quarter of 2004, while units shipped increased by 11%.
-Our gross profit dollars increased by over 14% in the first six months of 2004, while units shipped increased by 12%.
-Our improved profitability for each of these periods was primarily due to the effect of the rising Lumber Market in April and May on products we inventory and whose selling prices are tied to the Lumber Market.
-This positive effect more than offset the operating inefficiencies we experienced from the fire at our plant in Thorndale, Ontario and poor results from one of our multi-family framing operations in the West.
+Our gross profit dollars increased by over 15% in the third quarter of 2004, while units shipped increased by 11%.
+Our gross profit dollars increased by almost 15% in the first nine months of 2004, while units shipped increased by 11%.
+Our improved profitability for each of these periods was primarily due to the effect of the rising Lumber Market in the second and third quarters on products we inventory and whose selling prices are tied to the Lumber Market and improved profitability on sales to the industrial market.
+In addition, many of our treating plants began converting to a new preservative in the third quarter of 2003 and experienced inefficiencies.
+The positive effects mentioned above more than offset the operating inefficiencies we experienced from the fire at our plant in Thorndale, Ontario and poor first and second quarter results from one of our multi-family framing subsidiaries in the West.
 We believe we have taken appropriate actions to improve performance at this framing operation, including personnel changes.
 We do not presently believe this venture will have a material adverse effect on our future operating results.